 Committing to monastic life might seem daunting, but it is a process of five and a half years before one makes final vows.
 If one is accepted into the community, he is a postulant for approximately six months and after that a novice for approximately two years.
 Then, with the approval of the senior members of the community, he may make temporary vows for a period of at least three years until, by mutual agreement between him and the seniors, perpetual vows bind him to the monastery for life.

 The first requirement of one interested in the program is a letter explaining something of his sense of vocation or giving reasons for wanting to spend time at the Abbey.
-He is then sent an application form which requests certain information and provides space for the name and address of a priest who knows the applicant well and would be willing to fill out a reference form.
+He is then sent an application form which requests certain information and provides space for the name and address someone who knows the applicant well and would be willing to fill out a reference form.
 If there are any health or dietary limitations, a medical statement is required.
 A $25 registration fee must be sent with the completed application to reserve a place in the program.

 In general, each applicant may suggest the dates for his visit.
-Those who apply early enough will be able to have the dates they wish; those who apply later may have to alter their arrival or departure dates, since there is room for only eight men in the program at one time.
+Those who apply early enough will be able to have the dates they wish; those who apply later may have to alter their arrival or departure dates.
 The departure date can be an estimate; the participant may want to stay longer than he first intended, and this will be permitted as long as there is room.